Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility

 \section{Pricing for specific models}

 We now introduce specific dynamics for both the spot and its underlying variance process.
-From \Cref{sec:mom}, it is apparent that simplifying the expression for $\text{Put}^{(2)}$ will largely depend on the tractability of the variance process $\sigma$ under the original measure $\Qro$, as well as the artificial measures $\Qro_1$ and $\Qro_2$. \begin{remark}[Notation for key processes] Let $(\tilde \kappa_t)_{0 \leq t \leq T}, (\tilde \theta_t)_{0 \leq t \leq T}$ and $(\tilde \lambda_t)_{0 \leq t \leq T}$ be time-dependent, deterministic, strictly positive and bounded on $[0,T]$.
-Let $\tilde B$ be an arbitrary Brownian motion.
-We will utilise the following terminology: \begin{enumerate}[label = (\arabic*), ref = \arabic*] \item If $\tilde V$ solves
+From \Cref{sec:mom}, it is apparent that simplifying the expression for $\text{Put}^{(2)}$ will largely depend on the tractability of the variance process $\sigma$ under the original measure $\Qro$, as well as the artificial measures $\Qro_1$ and $\Qro_2$.